diegodella1/chango-daily/README.md

 # chango-daily
 Daily musings from Chango.
-AI-generated, human-curated.
+AI-generated, no human in the loop.